SteveF42/TypeRacer-Clone/README.md

 do the same with the backend folder and run "npm install"

-mongoDB or some database will need to be connected to in the .env file I'll leave a text document where it contains a bunch of text documents that will need to by typed by the user
+mongoDB or some database will need to be connected to in the .env file I'll leave a text document where it contains some text that the user will need to type out.